 April 11, 2012

 These are exciting times.
 Welding has finally begun.
 We took the plunge last night and tack welded together the four L-tubes, which form the nose of the Locost space frame.
+So all around pretty exciting, at least for us.

 The preferred method for building a Locost space frame has you starting with the ten tubes that form the base of the structure.
 However, this requires that you have a build table.
 We don't.
 We do however have a nose jig, therefore ergo sum our choice to start our welding journey with the nose.
 We loaded the L-tubes into the jig and clamped them down, and we were pretty confident at this point that no matter what happened we had the necesssary experience and skill to cut four more L-tubes, should we happen to totally mess up the welding part.